zng-ui/zng/TODO/_current.md

     - Just flow LTR for now.
     - `wrap!`.
         - Optional clip inline items?
+        - Last item of groups is not interactive (without any background_color).
     - `text!`.
         - Text shape wrap.
-    - Properties like border, margin?
+    - Properties like border
         - Test other frameworks.
             - WPF has an special base widget for "run" items.
             - CSS generate a multiple clipped borders effect, does not look good.